|Account Type||Account Level|

 Click SP Initiated Login Configuration in the Optional Settings section of the SAML configuration page.
 When you click this option, the following configurations appear.

 Authn Request URL.
-Enter the Login URL that you noted in the substep 12 of Step 1.
+Enter the Login URL that you noted in the substep 13 of Configure Sumo as an Enterprise App in Azure AD.

 Disable Requested Authn Context.
 Checkmark this option.